 Manufacturing engineers are involved in all aspects of manufacturing a product.
 These include studying the behavior and properties of required materials, designing appropriate systems and equipment, and managing the overall manufacturing process.
 For more information, contact the Society of Manufacturing Engineers (SME).

-One ABET accredited Manufacturing Engineering degree program in the Pacific Northwest
+ABET accredited Manufacturing Engineering degree programs in the Pacific Northwest

 Materials engineers are generally responsible for improving the strength, corrosion resistance, fatigue resistance, and other characteristics of frequently used materials.
 They are also involved in selecting materials with desirable mechanical, electrical, magnetic, chemical, and heat transfer properties that meet special performance requirements.